SaerusTierialis/tModLoader_Homepage/Class_Ideas.md

     1. Sniper
         * High damage, crit-focused
-        * Snipe ability locks the player in place (even in the air) and prevents the use of weapons/items.
+        * Snipe ability locks the player in place (even in the air) and prevents the normal use of weapons.
 The player can then shoot off a few very powerful attacks.
+Each shot will be more powerful than the last to reward being immobile for longer.
 The player will be able to end the ability early.
         * Snipe deals bonus damage to enemies caught in the trap

     1. Engineer